Let The Artistic You Bloom!

 The New York Academy of Art acceptance rate lies between 50-80% and carries its reputation and focus on serious, professional-minded artists.
 Students are assessed holistically, considering both their creative voice and academic background.

-The New York Academy of Art is committed to helping talented artists get the instruction they need by offering flexible aid options and financial support.
+The New York Academy of Art is committed to helping talented artists get the instruction they need by offering different type of flexible and financial aids for support.
 The cost of pursuing a graduate degree in the arts is high.

 There may be additional expenses for things like studio fees, supplies, and health insurance.
 The total cost of attendance is also influenced by living in New York City, so students are urged to budget appropriately.

-The academy provides a variety of merit-based scholarships to assist both new and returning students.
+The academy provides scholarships, there are variety of scholarships including merit-based scholarships to assist both new and returning students.
 The majority are given out during the admissions process in accordance with academic success and portfolio quality.

 An incredible opportunity for students looking to ease their financial burden is amberscholar, which provides $12,000 in scholarships for those pursuing higher education at their dream university.